 Global speedup ratio: streaming instancesRTmRMRstreaming instancesRTI-mRMR

-Where RTmRMR denotes the running time of mRMR on the seen instances so far, RTI-mRMR denotes the running thime of I-mRMR on the seen instances so far.
+Where RTmRMR denotes the running time of mRMR on the seen instances so far, RTI-mRMR denotes the running time of I-mRMR on the seen instances so far.
 When the dataset is divided into six parts, streaming instancesRTmRMR represents the sum of six times running time of mRMR, where each time the dataset is updated when some new instances arriving.

 Local speedup ratio: RTmRMRRTI-mRMR